JordanCWard/Elist/README.md

 - **Cross-Channel Opportunity:** Use cross-promotion to encourage customers who browse on the app to complete higher-value purchases on the website.
 Consider encouraging mobile app users to explore higher-value items by promoting exclusive deals or bundles.

 #### Shipping Times

+108124 total orders so this is a very small amount of data 18 orders have negative value from -697 to -3 days for ship - purchase 23 orders have values 25 to 1297 days for ship - purchase rest are 1 to 3

+108124 total orders so this is a very small amount of data 17 orders have values from -694 to -16 days for deliver - purchase 23 orders have values from 29 to 1300 days for deliver - purchase rest are 5 to 10

+the issue is with the purchase date because deliver - ship has values from 2 to 9

 <img width="410" alt="Delivery Metrics" src="https://github.com/user-attachments/assets/793e68cb-d825-43ca-ab14-6f7dad1f0e63">
 <img width="239" alt="Refund Metrics" src="https://github.com/user-attachments/assets/fadb310a-e1e9-464c-bd30-5fcff29751f4">